Jeremy Pruitt

-Jeremy Pruitt (born May 28, 1974) is an American football coach who most recently was a senior defensive assistant for the New York Giants of the National Football League (NFL).
+Jeremy Pruitt (born May 28, 1974) is an American football coach.
 He previously served as the head coach at the University of Tennessee from 2018 to 2020 and defensive coordinator at the University of Alabama from 2016 to 2017, University of Georgia from 2014 to 2015, and Florida State University in 2013.

 As a defensive coordinator, Pruitt's defenses frequently ranked in the top 10 nationally in total defense and related categories.
 Pruitt worked for Alabama as Director of Player Development from 2007 to 2009 before becoming the Crimson Tide's defensive backs coach in 2010.
 Prior to joining the college ranks, he served as an assistant coach at the high-school level.
 Pruitt was a 2013 finalist for the Broyles Award, given annually to the nation's top college football assistant coach, and was again a finalist in 2016.
 He played college football at Middle Tennessee and Alabama.

 Pruitt appeared on the TV series Two-A-Days in 2006 while an assistant coach at Hoover High School in Hoover, Alabama.
+In January 2021, Pruitt was fired from Tennessee for cause, as a result of significant recruiting violations.
+He was replaced by Josh Heupel.

 Early life and playing career

 Pruitt was born in Rainsville, Alabama, the son of Dale and Melissa Pruitt.
-His father is a long-time high school head coach, with stints at Pisgah (1982–1983), Plainview (1984–2000, 2006–2014, 2022–Present), Ft.
+His father is a long-time high school head coach, with stints at Pisgah (1982–1983), Plainview (1984–2000, 2006–2014, 2022–present), Ft.
 Payne (2001–2003), Marion County (Tenn.)
 (2004–2005, 2020–2021), Albertville (2015–2018), and Dade County (2019).
 Jeremy played for his father at Plainview, where he was named all-state in 1991 and 1992, and helped the team achieve a 48–8 record.

 Pruitt began his college football career at Middle Tennessee State under Hall of Fame head coach Boots Donnelly.
 He was recruited as a quarterback, but switched to defensive back during his freshman season.
 After his sophomore year, he transferred to the University of Alabama, where he played under coach Gene Stallings.
 He saw action in nine games during his junior season as a member of the 1995 Alabama squad, and seven games during his senior season as a member of the Outback Bowl-winning 1996 squad.
 As a player, Pruitt helped mentor All-American teammate Kevin Jackson in defensive coordinator Bill Oliver's complex schemes.